uttams237/game2048/readme.md

 * Tiles with the same number merge into one when they touch.
 * Add them up to reach 2048!

+In this project/game I've used:
+* tkinter module
+* OOPs concept
+* Few matrix/array related algorithms

 <br>

 ## Screenshot of ongoing game